ComputerScienceHouse/CSHPublicSite/_posts/2019-08-26-nickm-intro-letter.md

 happens.
 If you can’t make it because you’re sick or out of town, just let our Evaluations director know and they’ll write a note about your absence.

-At the end of the 10 week intro process, all of the upperclassmen gather together to vote on intro members.
+At the end of the 10-week intro process, all of the upperclassmen gather together to vote on intro members.
 During this meeting, we look at the big picture of how well you’ve met the requirements and who you are as a person.
 Did you attend at least 10 directorship meetings?
 Did you get a good score on